11 artifacts in this set

 General Motors workers like Mary Ann Sanford spent each day making over 20 critical checks on seat belt systems in GM cars after they rolled off the line.
 Yet many Americans still didn't use these lifesaving devices -- "buckling up" wasn't yet mandatory in most states.

-Saturn Corporation, a division of General Motors from 1985 to 2010, built its brand on being different from other American carmakers.
+General Motors' Saturn Corporation, which produced cars from 1990 to 2010, built its brand on being different from other American carmakers.
 Its operations were in Spring Hill, Tennessee -- far from Detroit in distance and philosophy.
 This 1991 ad paints the Saturn as a car designed with passenger safety foremost in engineers' minds.
 Special latches and seat belts keep children secure.